-The Bay of Islands with its sheltered waters, temperate climate, historic towns, sleepy bays, protected inlets, golden sandy beaches, and clear waters is a world-renowned cruising destination.
+Our cruising ground, the Bay of Islands, is a world-renowned cruising destination.
+With its sheltered waters, temperate climate, historic towns, sleepy bays, protected inlets, golden sandy beaches, and clear waters, there is plenty to explore and enjoy.

 Sailing is easy with short distances between bays and islands.
 For those that love nature, beaches and water activities, it’s paradise.